gazbert/bxbot/README.md

 ## Testing
 [![Build Status](https://travis-ci.org/gazbert/BX-bot.svg?branch=master)](https://travis-ci.org/gazbert/BX-bot)

-The bot has undergone basic unit testing on a _best-effort_ basis.
-The project has a continuous integration build running on [Travis CI](https://travis-ci.org/).
+The bot has undergone basic unit testing on a _best-effort_ basis - there is a continuous integration build running on [Travis CI](https://travis-ci.org/).

-The latest stable build can be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
+The latest stable build can always be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
 The SNAPSHOT builds are active development builds and very much ["sid"](https://www.debian.org/releases/sid/) - the tests should always pass, but you might not have a working bot!